osrg/ryu-book/en/html/_sources/spanning_tree.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Set the OpenFlow version to 1.3.
-Input this command on xterm of switchs s1, s2, and x3.
+Input this command on xterm of switches s1, s2, and x3.

 Node: s1: